Hampus Ericsson: Karting

 The youngest brother of former Formula One driver and 2022 Indianapolis 500 winner Marcus Ericsson, he began karting at the age of seven.
 He spent the majority of his karting career with Ward Racing and competed in the CIK-FIA World Championship and the CIK-FIA Karting European Championship multiple times.
-In 2016 he came runner-up to the Swedish Championship in the KF Junior category.
+In 2016, he came runner-up to the Swedish Championship in the KF Junior category.

 Formula 4

 2017

-Ericsson stepped up to Formula 4 machinery in the 2017 F4 British Championship for Fortec Motorsports where he only partook in select rounds as apart of the Challenge Cup.
+Ericsson stepped up to Formula 4 machinery in the 2017 F4 British Championship for Fortec Motorsports where he only partook in select rounds as a part of the Challenge Cup.
 At his debut round in the second round of the series at Donington Park, he came ninth, tenth and eleventh in the races.
 He didn't race until the fifth round of the series at Croft Circuit, where he came eleventh, ninth and eleventh in the three races.

-In the sixth round at Snetterton Circuit, he had a collision in race 1 with Karl Massaard which brought out the safety car.
+In the sixth round at Snetterton Circuit, Ericsson had a collision in race 1 with Karl Massaard which brought out the safety car.
 Post-race the collision was deemed avoidable and Ericsson was excluded from the next race.
 He came in his highest position yet in the third place, coming in sixth.
-The Swede's next round at Knockhill was his best, coming seventh in the first race, starting on reverse-pole in his second race, which he converted to a third place, his maiden podium, and finished tenth in the third race.
+His next round at Knockhill was his best, coming seventh in the first race, starting on reverse-pole in his second race, which he converted to a third place, his maiden podium, and finished tenth in the third race.
 At Rockingham Motor Speedway, he came tenth, sixth and sixth again in the three races and at the penultimate round of the series at Silverstone Circuit, he came ninth, fourth and fifteenth.
 In the final round of the series at Brands Hatch, he struggled with a thirteenth and a twelfth in the first two races but get his second podium – another third place, at the final race.
 Ericsson won the Ford F4 Challenge Cup with his prize being a free entry in the 2018 F4 British Championship.
-He also finished the overall championship in 10th with 69 points.
+He also finished the overall championship in tenth with 69 points.